 Prior to joining Larson O’Brien LLP, Ms. Wulfe was an associate at a boutique firm specializing in mediation and settlement of complex litigation and a litigation associate at an international AmLaw 100 firm.
 Ms. Wulfe graduated from the Georgetown University Law Center in 2012, where she received the Dean’s Certificate for Outstanding Service to the Law Center.
 She obtained her undergraduate degree from New York University in 2008.

 Ms. Wulfe is active in public service leadership and serves as a board member of The Children’s Partnership, a national nonprofit children’s advocacy organization.

-Since obtaining her law degree from the University of Southern California Gould School of Law in 2013, Emilie Zuccolotto has worked on dozens of litigation matters, many of them in complex and high-stakes circumstances.
+Emilie J. Zuccolotto obtained her law degree from the University of Southern California Gould School of Law in 2013.
+Since then, Ms. Zuccolotto has worked on dozens of litigation matters, many of them in complex and high-stakes circumstances.

 Ms. Zuccolotto’s legal creativity and hard work make her an invaluable resource on those matters.
 Her previous experience includes cases involving labor and employment, construction law, breaches of contract and other corporate disputes, the False Claims Act, medical malpractice, product liability, ADA compliance, and consumer tort and employment class actions.